-size-An estimator for determining the number of bytes in the memory area.
+${\tt size}$ -An estimator for determining the number of bytes in the memory area.
+Throws javax.realtime.StaticIllegalArgumentException-when size is null.

 javax.realtime.StaticOutOfMemoryError-when there is insufficient memory for the PinnalbeMemory object or for its allocation area in its backing store, or when the current Schedulable would exceed its configured allowance of global backing store.